 Significance and localization of glucose

 Carbohydrates are key components of our diet.
 They provide energy, they are precursors of lipids and amino acids, and they store energy in the form of glycogen.

 The stored form of glucose in plants is starch, which resembles the glycogen stored in human or animal cells.
 The special chemical structure of glycogen allows for rapid synthesis and breakdown, which means that the body can respond quickly when glucose is in short supply.

 Glycogen is present in cells in the form of cytosolic granules.
 Glycogen granules contain both the enzymes for synthesis and breakdown.
 Glycogen is present in all cells—except in erythrocytes.
 The quantities used for the energy requirements of the cells themselves are minimal.

 Function of glycogen storage

 The function of glycogen differs greatly between the 2 major sites of glycogen storage, i.e., in the liver and in the skeletal muscles:

-- Liver glycogen is the first and immediate source of glucose for the maintenance of blood-glucose levels to meet the needs of the organism as a whole, especially of the brain and red blood cells.
+- Liver glycogen is the 1st and immediate source of glucose for the maintenance of blood glucose levels to meet the needs of the organism as a whole, especially of the brain and the red blood cells (RBCs).

 - The glycogen in skeletal muscles serves exclusively as an energy source for the muscle itself.

 Structure of glycogen

 These linkages create a tree-like polymer consisting of up to 50,000 glucose monomers, which appear as cytosolic grains when examined with an electron microscope.
 Glycogen provides energy storage with minimum effect on cellular osmolarity.
 It has only minimal osmotic activity due to its small size.
 Free glucose cannot be stored due to its high osmotic activity.

 Another advantage is the branched structure of glycogen.
 The resulting numerous non-reducing ends ensure rapid mobilization and maintenance of the blood glucose level.

 The synthesis of glycogen does not usually involve the de novo formation of glycogen but consists in lengthening of existing glycogen molecules by adding glucosyl residues.
 Every glycogen molecule has, at its core, a glycogenin protein, a glycoprotein which remains attached to the reducing end of glycogen during its degradation.

 Figure 3 provides an overview of the most important reactions of glycogen synthesis.